Shubhamdutta2000/Backend-Task-using-Express-MongoDB-Typescript/README.md

 # Backend Tasks

 > 1. A node js (typescript preferred) application with ExpressJS
-> 2. Create a program (any language) that implements two functions
+> 2. Create a program (any language) that implements two functions, addScore and getAverage

 <br />